web-engineering/web-engineering-textbook/source/refactoring.md

 Refactoring
 =======================

-This guide will explain why you should write automatic tests for your web application.
+This guide will explain how you can use refactoring to improve your code.
 By referring to this guide, you will be able to:

 * Understand how refactoring is different from changing code